milanto-hery/bee-monitoring/README.md

 ---

-## 📜 Ethical Considerations & Acknowledgments
+## Ethical Considerations & Acknowledgments
 This project is intended for research and conservation purposes.
 It promotes non-invasive monitoring to protect honey bee populations worldwide.
 - **Data Credits**: Roboflow for the training dataset.
-- **Video Credits**: YouTube Beehive Livestreams used for testing purposes.
-[Cherylee's Bees] /https://www.https://www.youtube.com/watch?v=u5X0ymHfY9Y
+- **Video Credits**: YouTube video from Cherylee's Bees used for testing purposes.  https://www.https://www.youtube.com/watch?v=u5X0ymHfY9Y

 ---